 Left (before): crushed satin ribbon; right (after): perky satin bow.

 Satin ribbon is thick, shiny, and smooth (with many of the merits of silk without the price tag), but it doesn't take well to knotting, which makes it pinched, sloppy, and flat rather than fluffy, and with too much focus on the knot instead of the bow.
 To lessen the tension around the knot, I made small slits on both sides of the bow right where it gets tied to the package, and also chose to make the loops a little smaller.
 When I secured this bow to the box (above, right), the loops were much more sprightly and there were no signs of crushed ribbon (the original bow is above, left).

 Using sharp scissors, cut a little slit on both sides of the folded satin ribbon before securing the bow to the box.

-Grosgrain is one of my favorite ribbons, but I think it's undervalued as a bow-tying ribbon (more frequently used for decorative purposes in clothing-making) because it's so stubborn.
-Unlike wired ribbon and satin ribon, grosgrain is hardly smooth and springy; it's ribbed, matte, and a little bit like paper.
+Grosgrain is one of my favorite ribbons, but I think it's undervalued as a bow-tying ribbon (more frequently used for decorative purposes when making clothing) because it's so stubborn.
+Unlike wired ribbon and satin ribbon, grosgrain is hardly smooth and springy; it's ribbed, matte, and feels a little bit like paper.

 Left (before): a knot-heavy grosgrain bow; right (after): a simple shoelace bow tied from the ends ot the original ribbon.

-As you can see, the pinch and tie method (above, left) did not result in an appealing bow—the knot was so massive and gnarled that it was taking all the attention (the horror).
+The pinch and tie method (above, left) did not result in an appealing bow—the knot was so massive and gnarled that it was taking all the attention (the horror!).
 It was clear to me that one less knot was in order.